Kim Kardashian thought trip to India would be like fictional city featured in Aladdin

-Kim Kardashian disappointed with trip to India as it was nothing like fictional city featured in Aladdin
+Kim Kardashian disappointed after trip India was nothing like fictional city featured in Aladdin

 The Skims founder traveled to India with her sister for the wedding of Anat Ambani in July

-When Kim Kardashian traveled with her sister Khloé to India last July for the wedding of Anat Ambani, she’d assumed the experience would be exactly like the city in Disney’s Aladdin — but to her surprise, it wasn’t.
+When Kim Kardashian traveled with her sister Khloé to India last July for the wedding of Anat Ambani, she’d assumed the experience would remind her of Disney’s Aladdin — but to her surprise, it didn’t.

 In the most recent episode of The Kardashians on Hulu, cameras followed Kim and Khloé as they set off to Mumbai, India, on a quick 48-hour trip to celebrate the son of Mukesh Ambani, the wealthiest man in Asia, getting married to Radhika Merchant.